NICVA/communityAPI/README.md

 # CommunityAPI

-An Ionic project for testing the CommunityAPI REST API.
+An Ionic project used for consuming the CommunityAPI REST API.